benshidanny11/hello-rails-back-end/README.md

 ## Link to  hello-react-front-end

-> Pleas visit this [Link](https://github.com/benshidanny11/hello-react-front-end) to access the react
+> Please visit this [Link](https://github.com/benshidanny11/hello-react-front-end) to access the react

 👤 **Daniel Urimubenshi**